 If you don't have a formal academic education in the arts, perhaps you can push your professional degree further down the page as it might be less relevant to your art career than recent exhibitions or professional experience.

-Workshops (if they were formative to your current work) could be covered as a separate category, but they are not an education.
-Considering a two days to two week workshop equivalent to four or seven years of dedicated study seems to be stretching a resume.
+Workshops (if they were formative to your current work) could be covered as a separate category, but they are not education.
+Considering a two days to two-week workshop equivalent to four or seven years of dedicated study seems to be stretching a resume.
 Be honest and proud of what you have accomplished, but don't overstate the facts.

-In the beginning of your career, list shows by year.
-As you add shows and you have a good number to list, maybe you will want to divide up into categories.
+At the beginning of your career list shows by year.
+As you add shows and you have a good number to list, maybe you will want to divide them up into categories.
 Eventually, you might have International, Invitational, Juried National, Juried Regional.
 List shows by date, most recent first, in each category.

 Collections (Public, Private, Corporate) Never list the name of a private collector without their permission.